hapax/hapax.github.io/fun.md

 (2020).
 A somewhat farcical "what if" about large-scale quantum computers and geopolitics.

-I'm also interested in philosophy (in fact, in a prior life I earned a philosophy degree).
+I'm interested in philosophy (in fact, in a prior life I earned a philosophy degree).
 Thoughts on various topics:

 - [*The endless present*](https://hapax.github.io/philosophy/physics/psychology-time/)
   (2019, blog post).
-Thoughts on presentism and the psychology of time.
-I argue for a radical version of Nietzsche's doctrine of eternal recurrence.
+I argue for a radical version of eternal recurrence.
 - [*Cigarettes, hard labour, and a box full of money*](https://hapax.github.io/philosophy/prisoners/) (2017, blog post).
-  How the Prisoner’s Dilemma, Newcombe's Paradox, and the rationality of smoking are connected, and how (maybe) we should approach them.

 ### Programming